Vitamin D - The Sunshine Vitamin

 The elderly are at risk because with advancing age, the body becomes less able to manufacture the sunshine vitamin.
 In addition, older people tend to stay out of the sun or to use sunscreen.
 Vegans and vegetarians who do not include fortified products in their diets, are also at risk for deficiency.

 Although Vit D is mostly known for its role in healthy bones, recent studies have shown that it may have a protective influence against some types of cancer and some autoimmune diseases.
-There is also some research that shows that Vit D helps protect against viruses such as respiratory flu.
+There is also some research that shows that Vit D helps protect against viruses such as respiratory flu and other viruses.

 All nutrients work together to keep you healthy and feeling good.
 Here is a summary of the role of the sunshine vitamin, one of the fat-soluble vitamins, in your good health.

 |Promotes healthy bone growth and density; Helps balance blood calcium levels; Part of healthy immune function